NameLezz000/Ubuntu-20.04-Post-Install/README.md

 # Ubuntu-20.04-Post-Install
-Just in case if my computer main drive got yeeted (again), i have an script to get my primary things up running again.
+Just in case if my computer main drive got yeeted (again).

 ---

+## What is it?

+I have an script to get my primary things up running again when I (re)install an Gnome-Linux based OS

 ## What it will do?